Fact or fantasy?

 John Bullough’s first marriage

 Many books and articles say that the father of John Bullough’s first wife Bertha was Eduard Emil Schmidlin, a Swiss textile machinery manufacturer.
-The truth is that his name was Eduard Schmidlin and he was a gardener, later hotelier.
+The truth is that his name was Eduard Schmidlin and he was a landscape gardener, later hotelier.
 He was of German birth although he and his family became Swiss citizens.
 He did have a son named Emil.
 KCFA member Thomas Krebs has researched the Schmidlins in great detail as well as their connection with the Hotel (later Grandhotel) Giessbach.

 Rum: the forbidden island

 No-one was allowed to land on Rum : anyone trying to do so risked being faced with loaded shotguns.